 For vanilla swaps the ‘Delivery Period’ and ‘Calculation Period’ contain the same set of dates but for complex swaps the two sets of dates can be separately specified and confirmed.
 The introduction of ‘Delivery Period’ therefore allows more complex swaps to be confirmed using the same CNF document as is used for vanilla swaps.

-TradeConfirmation document XML Schema